-Imagine if people searching Bing for “dry cleaners near me” received a list of self-service laundromats with broken washing machines and no air conditioning.
-Those consumers would probably move over to Google, where the local 3-pack gives them a map with store locations, addresses, phone numbers, hours, and yes, star ratings.
+Imagine if people were searching Bing for “dry cleaners near me” and received a list of self-service laundromats with broken washing machines and no air conditioning.
+Those consumers would probably move over to Google, where the local 3-pack gives them a map with store locations, addresses, phone numbers, hours, and star ratings.

-Click Through Rates Matter and Are Also Affected by Positive Reviews
+Click Through Rates Matter and Are Also Affected By Positive Reviews

 Let’s assume for a moment that your business has landed in Google’s local 3-pack for one of your keywords.
 You’ve managed to do this despite having no positive reviews.
 Will potential customers click on your link or come to your store?

-Positive Reviews Matter for Local SEO
+Positive Reviews Matter For Local SEO

 But positive reviews can make a big difference as well.
 Not only do they give consumers a reason to trust your company, but they impact your rankings in search engines like Google.
 They also increase your chances that consumers will click your link or engage with your business once they find you online.

-Still confused about local SEO?
+Are you still confused about local SEO?
 Give us a call!
 Our team at White Peak can help you build up those positive reviews and improve your local SEO to help drive customers to your business.

 Tim Woda is the CEO and founder of White Peak Marketing.
 He has been on the founding team of five successful start-ups and his digital marketing campaigns have acquired more than 800 million customers for his start-ups and White Peak’s client companies.
 Tim has been featured by The New York Times, Fox News, Forbes, The Huffington Post, and more.
 Under Tim’s direction, White Peak was selected as one of America’s Top Digital Marketing Agencies for 2021 by MarTech Outlook magazine.